 How do I make the most of my mists?

 "Use your water-based mists after cleansing your skin," recommends Rouleau.
 "Once you rinse off your cleanser and your skin is damp from tap water, you have a 60-second window before evaporation begins to occur, so it's important to move quickly.
 Ideally, you should spray the mist onto a cotton pad, and then wipe it over your face since it's the wiping action that is physically removing chlorine, salts, and minerals that can dehydrate the skin.
 If you just mist, you are diluting the tap water and not actually removing it."

 She continues, "After wiping your skin, you can mist the face several times to get it nice and damp and then proceed to your serums and moisturizer.
 The key here is the last step should be a moisturizer with protective emollients or oils that act as a seal to keep moisture in your skin.
 Anything that is water-based simply cannot perform that function."

 What ingredients should I look for?

 You can even pour them into a spray bottle and mist your skin if you love the sensation, or simply wipe it over your skin (leaving it damp before applying your next product).
 Ultimately, it's about saturating your skin with the product.
-Look for super-hydrating ingredients like black raspberry seed oil (which is rich in omegas and helps with barrier reinforcement and lessens sensitivity) and vitamin B3 to improve your skin's ability to hold on to moisture.
+Look for super-hydrating ingredients like black raspberry seed oil (which is rich in omegas and helps with barrier reinforcement) and vitamin B3 meant to improve your skin's ability to hold on to moisture.